Restore Scratched, Swirled And Faded Car Paintwork

 To detail a car is to purely enhance the overall appearance of the vehicle in question.
 Paint correction is always single stage passes, the only way to remove light scratches or swirl marks from auto paint with buffers and to actually restore painted surfaces on a permanent basis.

 These are the differences.
-If you’ve ever been in a situation where a car detailing specialists has left your car with swirl marks after polishing a car, then you have dealt with a poor car detailing individual.
+If you’ve ever been in a situation where a car detailing specialist has left your car with swirl marks after polishing a car, then you have dealt with a poor car detailing individual.

 What Are Detailing Compounds And Can They Remove Swirl Marks?

 Primary compounds for detailing purposes usually consist of three bases.
 A slight cutting agent, a polishing agent and a paint protection agent.
 It’s what I like to call a mildly abrasive polish that cuts and polishes at the same time while also adding some paint protection for restored paint as well.
+If you want info on paint protection, call and talk to us, we are the ceramic coating Campbelltown specialist.
 This is only meant to remove only very light swirl marks from car paint.
 It is not paint correction.

 The primary purpose is to complete this phase within one pass.
 Usually, though three in one product don’t always cut as deep or as fast as a single pass product.

 This is the reason why cheap detailers always choose cutting compounds over other compounds because they just cut fast and deep but also leave a trail of destruction..
 Hence why they leave swirl marks and also remove huge amounts of paint.